Connecting people who care with local causes that matter

 We are part of a network of 46 community foundations across the UK, all striving to help people and organisations invest in their communities.
 In the year to March 2018, community foundations awarded funding totalling nearly £100 million, this makes the combined amount granted since our inception as well over £1 billion!

 Every three years Heart of Bucks undergoes an independent quality accreditation as part of our membership of UK Community Foundations.
 We are also registered with the Fundraising Regulator.

-The vision that created Heart of Bucks (formerly Buckinghamshire Community Foundation) was the idea of the late Sir Nigel Mobbs; a well-known Buckinghamshire businessman.
+The vision that created Heart of Bucks (formerly Buckinghamshire Community Foundation) was the idea of the late Sir Nigel Mobbs; a well-known Buckinghamshire businessman and the Lord Lieutenant of Buckinghamshire between 1997 and 2005.
 In North America, community foundations were already well-established and, seeing the power of people coming together through their giving to build thriving communities, Sir Nigel wanted the same for Buckinghamshire.